 Also, I like to kill things and blow stuff up.

 ― just makes my strat rage, march and burn the face of the MAN.
-(John Justen), Tuesday, 30 September 2008 06:08 (eight years ago) Permalink
+(John Justen), Tuesday, 30 September 2008 06:08 (nine years ago) Permalink

 i'm jean baptiste (make that jb or john or whatever), recently turned 23, student, have a BA in History and English, currently in a lol master in the science of management (whatever that is).
 I live in Paris and am currently doing a crappy internship.